 We responded quickly and wordlessly.
 Lest we receive an additional set for “playing dumb.”

-Each finger represented five pushups.
-When both hands were open wide you owed 50 pushups.
+Each hand was five pushups.
+When both hands were flashed five times you owed 50 pushups.

 John Franco is the second core member from the 1980s senior training staff to die.
 The first was his friend and fellow Puerto Roc Charles Chaulisan (right), who passed in 1990 or so.
 They are survived by core seniors Henry Juan and Patrick Magee.

-Every year the seniors would train a new 16-member competition team, drawn from the five CAP squadrons in the Bronx, which often shared the city’s armories with its homeless population.
+Every year the seniors would train a new 16-member competition team, drawn from the five CAP squadrons in the Bronx.
+The squadrons shared the city’s armories with its homeless population.